Backpacking in Thailand is the number one choice for so many travellers! Read this guide for all the information you will need.

 Flying into Thailand is by far the easiest way to get into Thailand from long distance.
 Thailand has a lot of good international and domestic airports so even if you are not going to Bangkok, getting around the country is very easy by air.

 I highly recommend flying directly to Bangkok and then flying to wherever you are going from there.
+If you do have the time though, try to spend at least one day in the capital as it is such an interesting place!

 If you are travelling down to the Thai islands then there will be some boat trips for you, for example; if you are going to Koh Phangan then you will need to fly to Bangkok, then to Koh Samui and then get a boat across to Koh Phangan.